Ceasar/Encyclopedia/src/adler_1966.rst

 .. |rule 3.2.3| replace:: Show wherein the author is illogical
 .. |rule 3.2.4| replace:: Show wherein the author's analysis or account is
                           incomplete

+#####
+Index
+#####

+..
+119

+.. _complex skill:

+Complex skill
+    A skill which depends on many other simpler skills in order to be performed effectively.

+    During the acquisition of a complex skill, each of its component skills must be done separately and consciously, but they can be done together and unconsciously when we are expert.

+    *example* tennis, driving a car, reading

+.. _learning_curve:

+Learning curve
+    A graphical representation of a person's skill versus their experience, which is typically curved due to improvement in skill becoming harder as experience increases.

+.. _learning_plateau:

+Learning plateau
+    A span of time in which a learner's skill remains constant despite additional experienced.

+    Learning plateaus are not found in all learning curves, but only in those which record progress in gaining a `complex skill`_.
+The more complex the skill, the more frequently learning plateaus appear.

+    Learning goes on during learning plateaus, but it does not manifest as an improvement in skill.

+    One explanation is that during a learning plateau the learner combines simple acts into a complex one, and only when he has mastered the complex act does his skill visibly improve.
+Thus, in order to perform a complex act (like reading or playing tennis) one needs to master each of its component acts (such that they become automatic), and then master them in combination.
+(One cannot think about beating one's opponent in tennis until one can reliably return a ball.)

+..
+123
+.. _understanding:

+Understanding
+    To grasp what is being offered as knowledge

+    To understand some thing, one must approach it:

+    1. First, as a whole, having unity and a structure of parts
+    2. Second, in terms of its elements, its units of language and thought

+.. _criticism:

+Criticism
+    To judge whether what is being offered is really acceptable as knowledge

+#########
+Footnotes
+#########

+..
+153

+..
+[1] See Maritain's `Degrees of Knowledge` for a more complete distinction.